 How the Escalante River Watershed Partnership Works

 ERWP was formed to bring together a diverse group of individuals and agencies for the benefit of the Watershed.
 ERWP holds full partnership meetings quarterly.
 All meetings are open to the public and everyone is welcome.
 ERWP uses the best available science, community input and adaptive management.
 ERWP does not pre-empt, override, or dictate management on any federal, state, or private lands.

 Most of the on-the-ground work is planned and implemented through committees.
 Current ERWP committees include:

 Coordinating Committee – Coordinates all efforts between committees, tracks funding, and sets meeting times and agendas.

-Woody Invasive Control and Restoration Committee – Works on woody invasive removal and follow-up restoration efforts on both public and private lands.
+Riparian Restoration Committee – Works on woody invasive removal, erosion control, follow-up riparian restoration, and monitoring efforts on both public and private lands.